-The CIA demanded MI6 ‘clean house’ after British spies defected to Moscow
+The CIA demanded MI6 ‘clean house’ after three senior British spies defected to Moscow.

 US confidence in British intelligence nosedived during the Cold War after a ring of Cambridge University-educated spies working for the British government smuggled intelligence to the KGB.

-The embassy reported back that the international incident had “severely shaken the State Department's confidence in the integrity of officials of the Foreign Office".
+The British Embassy reported back that the international incident had “severely shaken the State Department's confidence in the integrity of officials of the Foreign Office".

-The Americans pointed out that drunkenness, recurrent nervous breakdowns, sexual ‘deviations’ and other human frailties were considered security hazards and dismissible offenses, and that Britain should “clean house regardless of whom may be hurt”, according to declassified papers released by Britain’s National Archives.
+The Americans pointed out that drunkenness, recurrent nervous breakdowns, sexual ‘deviations’ and other human frailties were considered security hazards and dismissible offenses.
+Furthermore, the US advised Britain to “clean house regardless of whom may be hurt”, according to declassified papers released by Britain’s National Archives.

 Philby’s betrayal was not just an embarrassment for Britain, it was a threat to US national security.